xtracdev/envinject/README.md

 # Envinject

+**NOTE** Code currently is not paging the results from describe_parameters correctly - this needs to be corrected or only the first page will be handled.

 Optionally inject variables into the environment.
 Currently supports pulling AWS SSM Parameters with a given prefix into the environment.